ngtban/wavenet_de_data_prep/README.md

 ## Cautions

 This project is written with the Final Cut version of the game in mind, specifically version `2832f901`, released on 2021-04-19.
 I cannot ensure the correctness of the app for earlier or later versions, in fact I have tried using this repository on a later version and things no longer work.
-You can help me with this though!
+For now, to use this repository you will need to use a program to download version `2832f901` of the game, for example [DepotDownloader](https://github.com/SteamRE/DepotDownloader).

 Please also note that you will need around 65GB of free disk space to store the extracted audio clips.